vlandham/captain_z/out/captain_z.md

 Captain Spears's eyes darted back and forth and all around his boat, looking for something out of place.
 He had just woken up out of a wonderful dream, and hadn't cleared his head yet.
 He certainly hadn't thought to check the map room to find out if anything was missing.

 When Captain Z saw Spears and his cat, she scooted back under the tarp as far as she could go.
-It would be an awful thing to be caught on board The Sea Breaker with something belonging to Captain Spears.
+It would be an awful thing to be caught on board the Sea Breaker with something belonging to Captain Spears.

 She had to escape, but how?